pivotal/docs-tap/install-offline/tbs-offline-install-deps.hbs.md

 # Install the Tanzu Build Service dependencies

-This topic tells you how to install the Tanzu Build Service full dependencies.
+This topic tells you how to install the Tanzu Build Service (TBS) full dependencies on Tanzu Application Platform (commonly known as TAP).

 <!-- The below partial is in the docs-tap/partials directory -->